Günther Lütjens: National Socialism

 On 30 January 1933, the Nazi Party, under the leadership of Adolf Hitler, came to power in Germany, and began to rearm the navy.
 In 1935, the Reichsmarine was renamed the Kriegsmarine.

 On 16 September 1933, Lütjens received command of Karlsruhe and sailed around the world for good will visits.
 Burkard Freiherr von Müllenheim-Rechberg, the most senior officer to survive Bismarck's last battle, was an officer cadet on Karlsruhe at the time of Lütjens' command.
 Lütjens took Karlsruhe on its fourth training cruise.
 Karlsruhe left Kiel on 22 October 1934.
 The ship sailed via Skagen, the Azores and Trinidad on the east coast of South America, passed the Cape Horn, up the west coast of South, Middle and North America to Vancouver.
 At Callao (25 January – 6 February 1935) they joined in the 400-year celebration of Peru.
 Karlsruhe returned to Kiel on 15 June 1935, travelling through the Panama Canal to Houston, Charlestown and Vigo, Spain.

 Lütjens first met Karl Dönitz, future Commander-in-Chief of the Kriegsmarine in Vigo in June 1935.
 At that point, Dönitz had been entrusted with the rebuilding of the U-boat Arm but had spent the summer at sea commanding Emden.
 After arriving at port, he met with Raeder.
 Raeder informed Dönitz that:

 Lütjens is to become chief of the Officer Personnel Branch at Naval Headquarters with the task of forming an officer Corps for the new Navy we are about to build.

-In 1936, Lütjens was appointed Chief of the Personnel Office of the Kriegsmarine, an office which he had served in 1932–34, and in 1937, he became Führer der Torpedoboote (Chief of Torpedo Boats), with Z1 Leberecht Maass as his flagship, and was promoted to Konteradmiral in October 1937.
+In 1936, Lütjens was appointed Chief of the Personnel Office of the Kriegsmarine, an office which he had served in 1932–34, and in 1937, he became Führer der Torpedoboote (Chief of Torpedo Boats), with Z1 Leberecht Maass as his flagship, and was promoted to Konteradmiral on 1 October 1937.
 While in command of personnel department he did nothing to enforce the Nuremberg Laws on race in the Kriegsmarine.
 In November 1938, Lütjens was one of only three flag officers, including Dönitz, who protested in writing to Raeder, Commander-in-Chief of the navy, against the anti-Jewish Kristallnacht pogroms.